peternewman22/BudgetTracker1.0/README.md

 * Call up PayPal services - bank transcripts aren't very descriptive here
 * Auto-complete on search terms
 * Move to a webservice?
 Possibly integrate with Google Sheets
-* Revisit as a Google Sheets extension
+* Rewrite as a Google Sheets extension

-### Why no database?
-Embarrassingly, I'm yet to learn how to use databases.
-My task for myself in this project so far is to learn to code a GUI.
-For now, reading and writing to json files will do.
+.